 OmniComm Systems, Inc. provides services internationally and receives information from all over the world.
 Whenever OmniComm Systems, Inc. is required to transfer personal information, regardless of where this occurs, OmniComm Systems, Inc. protects confidentiality, integrity and availability of personal information by physical and logical security measures.
 OmniComm Systems, Inc. has written procedures in place regulating the protection of confidential data from loss, misuse and unauthorized access, disclosure, alteration and destruction.

-OmniComm Systems, Inc. takes reasonable steps to ensure that personal information is reliable to its use, that the data is accurate, complete and current.
-OmniComm Systems, Inc. does not process information that is incompatible with the original purposes for which it has been collected or subsequently authorized by the individual.
+OmniComm Systems, Inc. takes steps through OmniComm’s validation process to ensure that personal information is reliable to its use, that the data is accurate, complete and current.
+OmniComm Systems, Inc. does not process information that is incompatible with the original purposes for which it has been collected unless subsequently authorized by the individual.

 OmniComm Systems, Inc. has written procedures in place that regulate regular internal compliance audits of the privacy principles.
-Internal audits are conducted by the OmniComm Compliance Committee or by a third party as delegated by the Compliance Committee.
+Internal audits are conducted on a regular basis by the OmniComm Compliance Committee or by a third party as delegated by the Compliance Committee.
 The Compliance Committee is comprised of a cross-section of department and affiliate representatives across the companies, who have authority to enforce the policies that are created.
-The CEO has the ultimate responsibility and authority of managing Quality Systems.
-Non-compliance issues are investigated and corrective actions are put in place and followed up until resolution for any problems arising out of failure to comply with the principles.
+The CEO has the ultimate responsibility and authority for managing all Quality Systems.
+Non-compliance issues are investigated and corrective actions are put in place and followed up until resolution for any problems arising out of a failure to comply with the principles.
 Remedy actions could include disciplinary actions, up to and including termination of employees.

 In compliance with the Privacy Shield Principles, OmniComm commits to resolve complaints about our collection or use of your personal information.